FAQS

 DOES MY FILM HAVE TO BE IN ENGLISH?

 No, your film can be in any language you like, provided there are English subtitles, assuming you want the judges to understand the dialogue.
 If not, then no subtitles!
 The film can be SILENT or with only music/sfx.
-Just remember the COPYRIGHT.
+Just remember to create your own music and not risk a COPYRIGHT ISSUE when you upload.

 SO DO COPYRIGHT ISSUES MATTER?

 YES.
 Your film must pass the copyright checks on YouTube during the upload.
-Any copyright material will be flagged when your film is uploaded and checked by YouTube – if something is flagged, we recommend you find a replacement and re-upload.
+Any copyright material will be flagged when your film is uploaded and checked by YouTube and if something is flagged, we recommend you find a replacement and re-upload.
 If you still enter the film, it cannot be in the running for a prize.
 There’s a LOT of copyright free and even custom AI generated music solutions available online these days.
 We recommend you use them!
+See our SUPPORT page.

 Do actors need to be registered?
 Do they count towards team size?

-Is there an age restriction to take part?
+Is there an age restriction to take part in the challenge?

 What is the cutoff date for team entries?